cout/baby_metroid/NOTES.md

 Y pointing to the subroutine's argument, which follows the pointer in the PLM's instruction list.

-Each PLM instruction consists of a 2-byte timer and a 2-byte draw instruction list pointer.
+Each PLM draw instruction consists of a 2-byte timer and a 2-byte draw instruction list pointer.
 The draw list instruction is handled by
 $84:861E.

-Each draw instruction is either a column instruction (high bit is set) or a row instruction (high bit is not set).
+Each draw list instruction is either a column instruction (high bit is set) or a row instruction (high bit is not set).
 The LSB is the number of tiles to change.
 The draw instruction is followed by the new level data values.

 TODO: Some draw instructions (e.g. A219) have "FF 00" and "FF 01"
 following an nistruction; I don't yet know what this means.